The Church of Jesus Christ of Latter-day Saints in Wales: Translating church publications

-In 1850 John Davies, who had been appointed to oversee church publications in Wales, announced that he would translate the Doctrine and Covenants.
-Davies would publish a 16-page signature in every other issue of Ugdorn Seion (Zion's Trumpet), which was the church publication following Prophet of the Jubilee.
+In 1850 Davis, who had been appointed to oversee church publications in Wales, announced that he would translate the Doctrine and Covenants into Welsh.
+Davis would publish a 16-page signature in every other issue of Ugdorn Seion (Zion's Trumpet), which was the church publication following Prophet of the Jubilee.
 By August 1851, the 20 signatures were finished printing and were bound as the Welsh Doctrine and Covenants.
 Davies began translating and publishing the Book of Mormon into Welsh in the same manner.
 Church members paid a penny per signature that was printed.
-The initial printing of the book was delayed due to a lack of subscribers; however, the book eventually received enough funding and was printed, the final signature printing on 17 April 1852.
+The initial printing of the book was delayed due to a lack of subscribers; however, the book eventually received enough funding and was printed, the final signature printing on April 17, 1852.
 These translations of these two books are still used by the church today.

 The Pearl of Great Price, now part of the Standard Works of the LDS Church, was first compiled in England in 1851 by Franklin D. Richards.
 Within a year it had been translated into Welsh.

 Opposition and decline in membership

 Although early missionary efforts had been successful, there was a decline in church membership in the late 1850s.
 This decline was due, in part, by church members emigrating to the United States after their conversion and a decrease in the number of new converts.
 Other factors that could have contributed to this decline include the introduction of polygamy into church practice in 1853 and social and political reforms in Wales.
 Opposition to Latter-day Saint missionary efforts in United Kingdom existed from the earliest missions but intensified in South Wales and the West Midlands in the 1850s, leading to some violent incidents.

-Another factor that led to decline in membership was the organisation of the Reorganized Church of Jesus Christ of Latter Day Saints (now known as Community of Christ) on 6 April 1860.
+Another factor that led to decline in membership was the organisation of the Reorganized Church of Jesus Christ of Latter Day Saints (now known as Community of Christ) on April 6, 1860.
 This group was led by Joseph Smith's son Joseph Smith III and consisted of previously scattered branches of the church in the Midwestern United States who had rejected Brigham Young and the Council of Twelve Apostles' leadership and not gone West with the majority of the Latter Days Saints (see succession crisis).
 RLDS missionaries began preaching in Wales in 1863 with many LDS members choosing to join with the Reorganization.
 Because of the decrease in membership, the last issue of Ugdorn Seion was published in April 1962.
 This gradual decline continued until the mid-20th century.